boldport/boldport-club-community/_drafts/template.md

 # Tags are used to include the post in specific project collections:
 #tags:
-#- builds # includes the project in the "Community Builds" listing
+#- builds # includes the post in the project "Community Builds" listing
-#- guides # includes the project in the "Guides" listing
+#- resources # includes the post in the project "Resources" listing

 # The images collection is used to add images to the project gallery:
 #images: